gysagsohn/T1A3---Terminal-Application/README.md

 Since I have made changes to the original plan, I have decided to change the option 4 on the main page to a different function, where a user can search for trucks based on weight classification, and it only shows those trucks when requested.
 Please see below for the search based on weight classification function.

-# Function - Search based on weight classification / ordered view
+# Function - Search based on weight classification / ordered view - removed
 I tried to make a function that would only show trucks of ceratin weight class.
-I could not work this out.
+I could not make this work.
 If I have time, I will come back to this and make this function.
-However, I thought the second best option is once the user added the details of the truck and uses the function view truck registry, I would group them into classification and make them feature into view truck regisrty.
+However, I thought the second best option is once the user enters the details of the truck and uses the function view truck registry, I would group them into classification automatically without the user requiring to take any action and make them feature into view truck regisrty.
 So to make this happened I changed the view truck function to include the following code:

 ```python
     def view_truck_registry(file_name):